Continue from this implementation example into live AI market coverage.

 Automatically classify donated food, estimate number of servings, and predict urgency of pickup to prioritize food rescue operations.

-The technical piece is only part of the work; the harder question is whether TensorFlow, Scikit-learn, MobileNetV2, Random Forest models, Python, FastAPI backend, Render cloud deployment can be owned, monitored, and reconciled in production.
+TensorFlow, Scikit-learn, MobileNetV2, Random Forest models, Python, FastAPI backend, Render cloud deployment

 Open the original discussion for implementation details, constraints, and team context.